TolikPylypchuk/Matchmaker/README.md

 ## Matchers

-The second central idea is the _matcher_, which represents the match expression itself.
+The second central ideas is the _matcher_, which represents the match expression itself.
 It is represented by two classes: `Matcher<TInput, TOutput>` and `Matcher<TInput>`.
 The difference between them is that the former represents a match expression, which yields a result, and the latter represents a match